By Mia Glover

 To say that coronavirus lockdown has been lucrative for video conference organisations would be an understatement.
 During the pandemic’s peak, Zoom (the name of the organisation in itself has become synonymous short-hand for video conferencing) counted more than 300 million daily participants in virtual meetings, and reported that numbers of paying customers tripled.

-To discover more about how each of the three biggest video calling organisations; Zoom, Google Hangouts and Cisco Webex, have handled their trajectory, and advanced their own style of communications with their customers, I decided to analyse and compare the language each of them used in their corporate blogs.
+To discover more about how each of the three biggest video calling organisations; Zoom, Google Hangouts and Cisco Webex, have handled their trajectory, and advanced their own style of communications with their customers, I decided to run some competitor analysis using Relative Insight’s text analysis software.
+I decided to analyse and compare the language each of them used in their corporate blogs.
 I took this language data from blogs published before March 2020, to the present day.

 Before: Zoom’s blog talks about how users should think about the tone of voice they use when entering into a Zoom call – they talk about how your voice replaces the use of handshakes for a friendly hello.
 They talk frequently about how they want Zoom users to feel like they are still having that ‘in person’ meeting when using their software.